thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 ## Getting Credentials

 Used the LFI vulnerability to get some more information on the target system.
 Elastix was new to me - so had no idea where to look, and had no idea what the names of the bundled software were.
 A little Google found some interesting articles - especially this [PBX in a Flash for Newbies](http://www.telecomworld101.com/PiaF/ConfigurationFiles.html) article which mentioned the `/etc/amportal.conf` file.
 But this wasn't how I found this file.
 I did a weird route and searched exploitdb files for a bunch of keywords.
-Some examples are below - but I also added in FreePBX and Elastix.
+Some examples are below - but I also added in FreePBX and Elastix into some of my grep searches.

 ```none
 cd /usr/share/exploitdb